Nathan-Demissie/requirement-analysis/README.md

             Requirement Analysis and Modeling: Examine requirements for feasibility, consistency, and completeness; use diagrams to visualize system behavior.

             Requirement Validation: Confirm that documented requirements accurately reflect stakeholder needs and are ready for implementation.

+Types of Requirements

+            Functional Requirements
+            Definition: Specific behaviors or functions the system must perform.

+            Examples for Booking Management System:

+            Users can create, view, and cancel bookings.

+            Admins can manage booking schedules and availability.

+            System sends confirmation emails after successful booking.

+            Non-functional Requirements
+            Definition: Quality attributes that define how the system performs.

+            Examples:

+            The system must load booking pages within 2 seconds.

+            Data must be encrypted during transmission.

+            The platform should support up to 10,000 concurrent users.